PBRjr/obsidian-eberron-notes/Campaign Notes/Places/The lighthouse layout for sketching.md

 **Connecting Plot Points:**

-- **Origin of the fragmentr.
+- **Origin of the fragment Baelen carries:** The party may find information concerning how the Silver Flame obtained information on the location of the fragment originally, and how they contacted Baelen as a topic expert on Dragonshards and ancient history.

-- **Baelen's research on the shard:** Maybe the players find a report detailing the fragment's effects on various plants and animals that Baelen has been doing expieriments on using the fragment.
-They might also find information concerning how the Silver Flame obtained information on the location of the fragment originally, and how they contacted Baelen as a topic expert on Dragonshards and ancient history.
+- **Baelen's research on the fragment:** Maybe the players find a report detailing the fragment's effects on various plants and animals that Baelen has been doing experiments on using the fragment.

-- **Vorak and the Steelhardt:** The players might discover a partially destroyed text about Lichdom and phylacteries, mentioning the Steelhardt's potential use in creating an avatar for an Overlord.
-This could foreshadow Vorak's connection to the LoD and the potential threat he poses.
+- **Lichdom & Phylacteries:** The players might discover a partially destroyed text about Lichdom and phylacteries.
+In particular, this research discusses how the study of phylacteries may lead to innovation in eliminating mortality without resorting to undeath.